acorn-io/aws/utils/cdk-runner/README.md

 ## Needed Environment Variables

 - ACORN_EVENT - create, update, delete - This is the event being run and is set by Acorn on the job.
+This is set by Acorn runtime.
 - ACORN_EXTERNAL_ID - This is the external ID of the Acorn and is set by Acorn on the job.
 - ACORN_ACCOUNT - This is the account ID of the Acorn and is set by Acorn on the job.
 - ACORN_NAME - This is the name of the Acorn and is set by Acorn on the job.